 This tool has been developed to support schools, activity organizers, employers, businesses and facility operators in reducing the risk of transmission of COVID-19 among attendees and staff.
 It is meant to assist with assessing attendees who may be symptomatic, or who may have been exposed to someone who is ill or has confirmed COVID-19.

-Updated July 5, 2021
+Updated September 22, 2021

-Isolation and Quarantine Requirements for Vaccinated Albertans
+Isolation and Quarantine Requirements for Albertans

-With more and more Albertans eligible to receive the Covid-19 vaccine, now including children ages 12 and up, we are seeing a change in close contact isolation requirements.
-Please read the information below regarding isolation requirements for vaccinated Albertans.
+With more and more Albertans eligible to receive the COVID-19 vaccine, now including children ages 12 and up, we are seeing a change in close contact isolation requirements.
+Please read the information below regarding isolation requirements for Albertans.
 Any further questions should be health with through Alberta Health Services directly by calling 8-1-1.